tcmal/concourse-rfcs/140-runner-host-mounts/proposal.md

 The value should be a regular expression.
 Any host path that the expression fully matches will be *allowed* to be mounted into a task's container if it is requested.

-This option can be specified only once, but can use `|` to match separate paths as required.
+This option can be specified only once, but can use the regex OR operator `|` to match separate paths as required.

 ## Task configuration option `host_mounts`